Trump ousts Attorney General Jeff Sessions

 The announcement — made by Trump on Twitter — came the day after the midterm elections.

+"At your request, I am submitting my resignation," Sessions wrote to Trump, adding that he was "honored to serve" the president.

-The president has repeatedly railed against Sessions — one of Trump's biggest supporters during the campaign — particularly for recusing himself from the Russia investigation.
-The president said if he had known that the Alabama Republican planned to recuse himself from the probe, he may not have appointed him as Attorney General.
+The president has repeatedly railed against Sessions — who had been one of Trump's biggest cheerleaders during the campaign — particularly for recusing himself from the Russia investigation.
+The president said if he had known the Alabama Republican planned to recuse himself, he may not have appointed him as Attorney General.

+Trump has trashed Sessions often on social media and in public appearances, castigating him as weak and saying that he "never had control" of the Department of Justice.

+"So why aren't the Committees and investigators, and of course our beleaguered A.G., looking into Crooked Hillarys crimes & Russia relations?"
+Trump wrote.

 Given the bad blood, Sessions' departure after the midterms was no surprise.

 "I'd rather answer that at a little bit different time," Trump said, adding that he was "looking at different people for different positions."
-He commented that Cabinet-level changes were "very common after the midterms."
+He commented that Cabinet-level changes were "very common after the midterms" in previous administrations.

 Trump named Matthew Whitaker, Sessions' chief of staff, as acting attorney general.
 Whitaker is now set to oversee special counsel Mueller's probe.

+With Sessions' recusal, the investigation had been run to date by Deputy Attorney General Rod Rosenstein, who was heading to the White House on Wednesday afternoon for what was said to be a previously scheduled meeting.

-Whitaker, a U.S. attorney in the Southern District of Iowa from 2003-09 and Sessions' chief of staff since late 2017, was a conservative legal commentator.
-He wrote an opinion column for CNN before joining the Justice Department titled "Mueller's investigation into Trump is going too far."
+Whitaker, a U.S. attorney in the Southern District of Iowa from 2003-2009 and Sessions' chief of staff since late 2017, was a conservative legal commentator.
+He wrote an opinion piece for CNN before joining the Justice Department titled "Mueller's investigation into Trump is going too far."

+"It does not take a lawyer or even a former federal prosecutor like myself to conclude that investigating Donald Trump's finances or his family's finances falls completely outside of the realm of his 2016 campaign and allegations that the campaign coordinated with the Russian government or anyone else," Whitaker wrote.
+"That goes beyond the scope of the appointment of the special counsel."

+And in a 2017 CNN interview, Whitaker defended Trump's eldest son, Donald Trump Jr., for taking a controversial June 2016 meeting with Russians at Trump Tower.
+In that meeting, Russians offered but did not ultimately provide dirt on 2016 Democratic presidential nominee Hillary Clinton.

 Senate Minority Leader Chuck Schumer, D-N.Y., told reporters the timing of the move was "very suspect," adding that if it was made to interfere with Mueller's probe in any way, that would create what the New York Democrat considered a "constitutional crisis."

-If Whitaker is now in fact supervising the Mueller investigation, any final report by the special counsel on his findings will be given to Whitaker, who could then decline to make it public or turn it over to Congress.
+With Whitaker supervising the Mueller probe, any final report by the special counsel on his investigation's findings will be given to Whitaker, who could then decline to make it public or turn it over to Congress.
 But the House Intelligence Committee could subpoena the report and anyone involved in preparing it.

+"No one is above the law and any effort to interfere with the Special Counsel’s investigation would be a gross abuse of power by the President," said Sen. Mark Warner, D-Va., vice chairman of the Senate Intelligence Committee.